mangostools/WowHead_Quest/README.md

-# 🥭 Scraper for: WoWHead Quests
+# 🥭 Scraper for: Wowhead Quests
-This script will scrape through the WoWHead pages to gather information in any provided locale for quests.
+This script will scrape through the Wowhead pages to gather information in any provided locale for quests.

 # 🖥️ How To Use
 * Python is required.